AdobeDocs/dynamic-media-classic.en/help/using/linking-ecatalog-web-page.md

 topic: Integrations, Development
 level: Experienced
 ---
-# Link an eCatalog to a web page{#linking-an-ecatalog-to-a-web-page}
+# Link an eCatalog to a Web page{#linking-an-ecatalog-to-a-web-page}

-Your web sites and applications access Dynamic Media Image Server content, including eCatalogs, by way of URL strings or embedded code.
+Your Web sites and applications access Dynamic Media Image Server content, including eCatalogs, by way of URL strings or embedded code.
 These URL strings are activated during the publishing process.
-To place the URL string or embedded code for your eCatalog in your web pages and applications, you copy it from Adobe Dynamic Media Classic.
+To place the URL string or embedded code for your eCatalog in your Web pages and applications, you copy it from Adobe Dynamic Media Classic.

 >[!NOTE]
 >